Corporate information — Raison d’être, mandate and role: who we are and what we do

 Operating context

-This agreement marks an ambitious path forward to advance the five priorities agreed upon by FPT Ministers: climate change and environment; markets and trade; building sector capacity, growth and competitiveness; science, research and innovation; and resiliency and public trust.
-The Sustainable CAP will position the sector for continued success as a world leader in environmentally, economically, and socially sustainable agriculture.
-It will enable an innovative and productive, internationally competitive sector, that can continue to feed Canadians as well as a growing global population at a time when rising costs and global food security are significant concerns.
+Over the 5-year framework, the Sustainable CAP will advance 5 priority areas: climate change and environment; markets and trade; building sector capacity, growth, and competitiveness; science, research, and innovation; and resiliency and public trust.
+This framework will position the sector for continued success.
+It will enable an innovative, productive, and internationally competitive sector that can continue to feed Canadians as well as a growing global population at a time when rising costs and global food security are significant concerns.